Why Are Mushrooms Good for You? Are they MAGIC (wait…)?

 Mushrooms contain notable amounts of vitamins B1 (thiamin), B2 (riboflavin), B3 (niacin), and B9 (folic acid).
 Amongst many other functions these have, some of the main ones in common are supporting heart health, the nervous system, healthy digestion, providing energy, and ensuring proper growth and development.

-According to studies (1), (2), calcium absorption in too high amounts may lead to slight inhibition of zinc and iron absorption (particularly in the same meal), therefore trying to include calcium and potassium in a meal may benefit some, but also getting iron and zinc in seperate meals is imporant if this is done often: a balanced diet is key to health.
+According to studies (1), (2), calcium absorption in too high amounts may lead to inhibition of zinc and iron absorption (particularly in the same meal).
+Therefore, trying to include calcium and potassium in a meal is a bonus, but also getting iron and zinc in seperate meals is imporant if this is done often: a balanced diet is key to health.

 Immune System Boost

 Mushrooms boost the immune system and prevent illness in many different ways.
 This is something they are often praised for and is a reason why many people choose to consume them in different ways (even such as kombucha).

 Excluding the ways mentioned above such as the benefits of selenium and of copper on the immune system, mushrooms contain multiple components that can protect us from illness.